MF42-DZH/GT4S2RC/README.md

 Before anything else, while still in the repository, run `SpecII-Generate-Combined-Lists` in order to (re-)generate the combined lists and necessity list you see at the top level of the repository with up-to-date data.
 You will need to have these files in the current working directory in order to use the functionality of the programs built.

-### Using a Pre-built Release

-For Windows users, pre-built releases will be provided in the Releases tab.

 ## Special Thanks